Colin Edmondson, laser cut parts and assemblies

 Having engineered a quarter mile extension to the railway and built some 13 points to date, I thought that there might be some interest in a booklet explaining how to build simple points from bar stock without the need for any machine tools, just an angle grinder and welder.
 As I had so many points to make I also designed a selection of laser cut track gauges to hold the bar stock in place as I built the points.
 They worked well, so now I sell both booklet and gauges as well.
 The methods would lend themselves equally well to building in 10 ¼, although I don’t think that the use of bar stock for rails is quite so common in this scale.

 Track gauges.
-At the moment I only have these in 7 1/4”, if there is enough interest I will get a batch done in 10 1/4”
+At the moment I only have these in 7 1/4”

 They come in 3 different gauges, 184mm for straight track, marked with ‘S’; 185mm for generous radius curves, marked ‘C’; and 186mm for tighter curves, marked ‘C+’.

 The ‘two peg’ gauge is designed to check the gauge, whatever type of rail is being used.

 The ‘four peg’ gauge is designed to accurately hold 10mm thick bar stock rails whilst welding is taking place.